-The deadline for an internship in the UNCSA Counseling Service is March 15 each year.
-Application will be posted in January.
+The deadline to apply for an internship in the UNCSA Counseling Service is March 2 each year.

 *Some states require that MFT/C interns receive clinical supervision from an American Association for Marriage and Family Therapy (AAMFT) approved supervisor.
 The MFT on staff is not an approved AAMFT supervisor.
 Please check your state's requirements.